CloudNativeSDWAN/cnwan-reader/README.md

 ### Binary Example

-In the following example, the CNWAN Reader watches changes in Google Cloud Service Directory with the following requirements:
+In the following example, the CN-WAN Reader watches changes in Google Cloud Service Directory with the following requirements:

 * The *allowed* services have at least the `key-name` key in their metadata